 The original Pilates exercises require a high level of strength and athletic ability.
 Because of this Pilates for beginners workouts are usually modified versions of the original exercises.
-Although these may be similar in some ways to the original exercises, Pilates for beginners often ends up being more like mixture of posture correction and basic core stability.
+Although they may be similar in some ways to the original exercises, Pilates for beginners often ends up being more like mixture of posture correction and basic core stability.
 There’s nothing wrong with this type of program, but it’s not exactly Pilates.

 Doing a modified version of a Pilates exercise doesn’t necessarily lead to being able to do the full version.
 For example, the ab crunch is often used as a modification for the Pilates roll up.
 But doing crunches isn’t going to lead to being able to do the roll up, because there’s more to the exercise than ab strength.
 This post builds up to the Pilates roll up step by step, using other exercises first to achieve the flexibility and controlled, flowing movement necessary for Pilates.